-Welcome to True Tarot Tales visiting behind the scenes with a professional Tarot reader in the UK, North West England.
+Welcome to True Tarot Tales, visiting behind the scenes with me, Katie-Ellen, a professional Tarot card reader and psychic adviser and consultant in the UK.

-What is the Tarot?
-Essentially, it is nothing but a deck of 78 numbered and illustrated cards beginning as a game of chance in Northern Italy.
-Tarrochi, or Tarot as it was called in France, and probably did not come into common use for psychic or divinatory purposes until much later.The cards contain much symbolism, however; deeply rooted cultural references, lending themselves as powerful prompts for associative thinking.
-This in turn may become a springboard for psychic insights to do with an enquirer’s past and present situations, and likely future developments and experiences.
+But what is the Tarot?
+Technically, it is nothing but a deck of 78 numbered and illustrated cards which began as a game of chance in Northern Italy during the early Renaissance.
+Tarrochi or Tarot as it was called in France, probably did not come into common use for psychic or divinatory purposes until much later than did ordinary playing cards.

 Divination, the practice of clairvoyance, is as ancient as misunderstood, but it is about nothing more or less than a different mode of thinking, and no less mysterious for that.